 The E3, ITU-T G.832 frame consists of 537 bytes.
 Of these bytes, 530 bytes are payload bits and the remaining 7 bytes are overhead bytes.
-The XRT72L56
+The XRT72L58 has been designed to handle and process both the payload type and overhead type bytes for each E3 frame.

-Within the Receive Section of the XRT72L56, the Receive Payload Data Output Interface block has been designed to handle the payload bits.
+Within the Receive Section of the XRT72L58, the Receive Payload Data Output Interface block has been designed to handle the payload bits.
 Likewise, the Receive Overhead Data Output Interface block has been designed to handle and process the overhead bits.

 The Receive Overhead Data Output Interface block unconditionally outputs the contents of all overhead bits.
-The XRT72L56 does not offer the user a means to shut off this transmission of data.
+The XRT72L58 does not offer the user a means to shut off this transmission of data.
 However, the Receive Overhead Output Interface block does provide the user with the appropriate output signals for external Data Link Layer equipment to sample and process these overhead bits, via the following two methods.